blanfried/Oso-Tech/content/english/plans.md

     - Toll-Free Number Creation and Setup
     - 5 Logo Changes or Creations
     - 10 New Website Pictures Per Month
+    - Comes With In-House Programmer
-    - "**After One Year, Price is Reduced to Premium Programmer Package Pricing**"
+    - "**After One Year, Price Reduces to In-House Programmer Package**"

 ############################# call to action #################################
 cta: